María Colón Sánchez: The Comanchero riot

 On August 10, 1969, a bar brawl erupted between French Canadians and Puerto Ricans in Hartford.
 The brawl turned into a riot known as the "Comanchero riot" and was quickly classified as a political incident.
 Nearly 150 men gathered at the intersection of Park and Main streets, in order to air their social and economic grievances.
 Colón Sánchez, who helped to maintain communication with the police, the firefighters, and the general public, organized a meeting between the men and City Councilmen Nicholas Carbone, George Athanson and City Manager Elisha Freedman.

-In this meeting, the elected officials heard many complaints about the discrimination, which Latinos were being subjected to, in the city of Hartford.
+In this meeting, the elected officials heard many complaints about the discrimination to which Latinos were being subjected in the city of Hartford.
 This included police brutality, even in instances where Latinos came to the aid of the officers.
 During this meeting, Councilman Athanson urged Puerto Ricans to run a candidate for city council.

 Also after this meeting, the Hartford Foundation donated $78,640 to the Greater Hartford Community Council to address Puerto Rican needs.
 Using the funds from the Hartford Foundation, Colón Sánchez and her colleagues transformed the Spanish Action Coalition into La Casa de Puerto Rico, the community's oldest social service agency.